sunomura/commercialization-public/customize/enterprise/find-the-application-user-model-id-of-an-installed-app.md

 ## To identify the AUMID of an installed app for the current user by using the registry

-Querying the registry can only return information about Windows Store apps that are installed for the current user, while the Windows PowerShell query can find information for any account on the device.
+Querying the registry can only return information about Microsoft Store apps that are installed for the current user, while the Windows PowerShell query can find information for any account on the device.

 At a command prompt, type the following command: